HL vs SL: Which to Choose?

 Let’s start by assuming you’ve already picked your six IB subjects.
 That was tough, right?
 So now you should be ready to go?

-Well, no, you still have to choose between Higher Level (HL) and Standard Level (SL) subjects.
-This is pretty important, as it will impact how much and what you study, maybe even your ultimate score, and (more importantly) if you’ll be in the same class as your crush.
+Well, no, you still have to choose which will be your Higher Level (HL) and Standard Level (SL) subjects!
+This is hugely important, as it will impact not just how much you study, but also what material you cover, and maybe even your ultimate score.
 So, what do you do?

-So, the issue here is: which subjects should you choose as HL and which as SL?
-I’m going over my word limit, so I’ll keep it brief.
-Here are five things to consider when making the ultimate HL/SL decision.
+So which subjects should you choose as HL and which as SL?
+Here are five things to consider when deciding on your final package.

 Your Strengths and Weaknesses: